This is my review of the top 10 resorts in Mallorca in 2023 in no particular order. I’ll explain why I like them and why you may like them too.

 There are many reasons why Magaluf has been so popular over the years not least for its reputation as one of the most infamous party destinations in Europe.

-But the reason I visit Magaluf is because it’s also home to one of Mallorca’s best kept secrets – the beach.
+But the reason I visit Magaluf is that it’s also home to one of Mallorca’s best-kept secrets – the beach.
 Magaluf beach is one of the best and the prettiest on the island.

 The global pandemic hasn’t been kind to Magaluf and for this reason, the resort has been emptier than normal over the past couple of summers.
 Plus locals rarely flock to this beach purely because of the resort’s reputation as a party town.

-However Magaluf is back bigger and better than ever for 2022.
+However, Magaluf is back bigger and better than ever for 2023.